ember-learn/ember-blog/source/2020-05-29-the-ember-times-issue-150.md

 ember generate route "route-name"
 ```

-These are great videos for someone learning Ember, look forward to the next video from Cal! 😃
+These are great videos for someone learning Ember, look forward to the next tutorial video from Cal! 😃

 ---